antlr/grammars-v4/ecmascript/README.md

 # Unit tests

-This grammar including lexer- and parser unit tests can be found here:
+The grammar including lexer- and parser unit tests, as well as some example code of how to use it, can be found here: [github.com/bkiers/ecmascript-parser](https://github.com/bkiers/ecmascript-parser).